Alex Timbers: 2003–2009: Early work

+2010–2017: Breakthrough

 In 2010, Bloody Bloody Andrew Jackson opened at the Public Theater to rave reviews with Timbers directing.
-The show was co-written by Timbers and Michael Friedman.
+The show was written by Timbers with music and lyrics by Michael Friedman.
 It returned to the Public the following year, extended three times, and became the second highest-grossing show in the institution's history.
 It transferred to the Bernard B. Jacobs Theatre on Broadway on September 20, 2010.
-The show won a Lucille Lortel Award, an Outer Critics Circle Award, and a Broadway.com Award for Best Musical.
-Timbers won a Drama Desk Award for Best Book of a Musical and was nominated for a Tony Award for his book, as well as an Outer Critics Circle Award for his direction.
+The show won the Lucille Lortel Award and the Outer Critics Circle Award for Best Musical.
+Timbers won a Drama Desk Award for Outstanding Book of a Musical and was nominated for a Tony Award for Best Book of a Musical.

+In Fall 2010, Timbers directed The Pee-wee Herman Show on Broadway, which was subsequently filmed for HBO.

 In March 2011, Timbers co-directed with Roger Rees Peter and the Starcatcher for Disney at New York Theatre Workshop.
 The show opened to a positive review from Ben Brantley in The New York Times, and Timbers won the 2011 Obie Award for Direction.
 The production was the fastest-selling show in New York Theatre Workshop's history and extended three times.
-In March 2012, Timbers and Rees co-directed Peter and the Starcatcher on Broadway.
+In March 2012, Timbers and Rees again co-directed Peter and the Starcatcher on Broadway.
 It was subsequently nominated for nine Tony Awards and won five.
 The show spawned two national tours and a year-long return engagement Off-Broadway.